averms/black-nvim/README.md

   ```vim
   let g:python3_host_prog = $HOME . '/.local/venv/nvim/bin/python'
   ```
+  If you're using vim-plug, this line needs to be before your `Plug` statement.
 - Run `:checkhealth`.
 The python3 provider section should be not-red.

 ## Documentation